LipiT1996/Database-Project/README.md

 # Database-Project
-An academic project to create an Uber database from scratch using MySQL commands and database visualization in Apex
+An academic project to create an Uber database from scratch using MySQL commands and database visualization in Oracle Apex.